 Get qualified.
 The more skills you know, the more valuable you are to a submarine crew.
-The more sailors qualified for each watch station, the less watches each person needs to stand.
-This means, it’s in everyone’s best interest to train and teach new sailors.
+The more sailors qualified for each watch station, the fewer watches each person needs to stand.
+This means it’s in everyone’s best interest to train and teach new sailors.
 This also ensures everyone is qualified and competent.
 This principle applies to businesses as well.
 Teach your new employees, it’s in everyone’s best interest.

 Verbatim repeat-back.
 One practice in the submarine Navy is for watch-standers to repeat commands verbatim.
 This ensures perfect understanding before the order is executed.
-This translates to business leadership as well.
+This translates into business leadership as well.
 Think about how many times you are misunderstood.
 Checking with your employees to ensure they fully understand the assignment will lead to less rework.

 “Submariners are a special brotherhood, either all come to the surface or no one does” ~ Vice Admiral Rudolf Golosov of the Russian Navy

 Surfaces must equal dives.
 The universal rule in submarining is that the surfaces must equal the dives.
 Failure isn’t an option.
 There is no way to save a submarine if it goes down in the depths where we operate.
 You must reach the surface.
 Attacking problems with the same attitude and tenacity has served me well in the business world.